PiRogueToolSuite/piroguetoolsuite.github.io/content/en/guides/g1/index.md

 {{< img src="img/install-1.png" alt="Allow non-root users to capture network traffic" class="d-block mx-auto shadow" >}}

 {{< alert icon="👉" >}}
 If you're setting up the PiRogue in the context of an organization at your office or your lab you will have to enforce your internal security policies and guidelines.
-Learn more about [securing your Raspberry Pi guide](https://www.raspberrypi.com/documentation/computers/configuration.html#securing-your-raspberry-pi).
+At least, change your password using the `passwd` command.
 {{< /alert >}}

 After the reboot, wait a few minutes, you will then be able to connect a Wi-Fi device and use the PiRogue’s dashboard.